baruchel/vim-notebook/README.md

     this is an example of "markdownCodeBlock"

-When the cursor is on such a line, calling the relevant function will make the whole block (no matter where the cursor is exactly in the block) be sent to the interpreter and the output will be printed below.
+When the cursor is on such a line, using the `NotebookEvaluate` command will make the whole block (no matter where the cursor is exactly in the block) be sent to the interpreter and the output will be printed below.